Software Quality Management and reducing Software TCO - SIG

 What is software quality management (SQM)?

-Software quality management (SQM) is an ongoing process dedicated to ensuring software meets its intended functions and is built correctly.
+In a nutshell, SQM is an ongoing process dedicated to ensuring software meets its intended functions and is built correctly.
 It incorporates best practices in quality assurance, planning, and control, allowing for comprehensive evaluation of software throughout the Software Development Lifecycle (SDLC).

 Functional and non-functional requirements